m461657/cpp_tutorial/cpp_conditional_statements.md

 }
 </code></pre>

-It is difficult to tell which "if" the else belongs to.
+It is difficult to tell which "if" the "else" belongs to.
 In C++, the else is always associated with the nearest if.
 So, in the above example, the else would follow the "if(x == false)".

 To have the else be associated with the first if statement, enclose the second if in a set of curly